 Graduate Writing Fellowships

-The CAS Writing Program is soliciting applications from doctoral students interested in being considered for one of approximately 10-12 Graduate Writing Fellowships that we will award for the fall of 2014.
-These competitive fellowships provide doctoral students from across the university with an opportunity to receive valuable training and teaching experience while serving as instructors in the Writing Program.
+The CAS Writing Program is soliciting applications from doctoral students interested in being considered for one of approximately 10-12 Graduate Writing Fellowships that we will award for the fall of 2015.
+These competitive fellowships provide doctoral students from across the University with an opportunity to receive valuable training and teaching experience while serving as instructors in the Writing Program.

 Eligibility and Renewal: The CAS Writing Program offers writing seminars on topics from across the disciplines.
 We therefore welcome applications not only from students in literature and the humanities but also from students in the social and natural sciences.
 Most Graduate Writing Fellows are GRS students, but we will consider applications from non-GRS students as well.
 Likewise, most GWFs hold advanced standing (post-orals) in their programs, but we will consider applications from students at any stage in their doctoral programs.
 Awards are made on a semester-by-semester basis, with the expectation of renewal for up to four semesters.
 Students who have taught as GWFs for four or more semesters may also apply for renewal, but their applications will be considered only after all first-time applicants and GWFs who have held the fellowship for fewer than four semesters have been considered.
 (Current GWFs eligible for renewal will be informed about how to apply.)
 GWFs are supervised jointly by the Writing Program and their home departments.

-Information Session: The Writing Program is hosting an information session for prospective applicants on Monday, October 7th, from 4 to 5 p.m. in CSS 346, 100 Bay State Road.
+Information Session: The Writing Program is hosting an information session for prospective applicants on Monday, October 6th, from 4 to 5 p.m. in CAS 200.

-Application Procedure: To apply, please submit the following materials to Joseph Bizup, Assistant Dean and Director, CAS Writing Program:
+Application Procedure: To apply, please submit the following materials to Chris Walsh, Acting Director, CAS Writing Program: